freya022/BotCommands-Website/docs/using-botcommands/extensions.md

     ```

 ## Coroutines
-??? example "[`namedDefaultScope`](https://docs.bc.freya02.dev/-bot-commands/io.github.freya022.botcommands.api.core.utils/named-default-scope.html) - Creates a `CoroutineScope` with a thread name and a fixed thread pool"
+??? example "[[namedDefaultScope]] — Creates a `CoroutineScope` with a thread name and a fixed thread pool"

     ```kotlin
     // 1 thread named "[feature] timeout"